Nonlinear Anisotropy in Phase-Tuned Wide-Gap Halides: Results and discussion

-To analyze the angular dependence of this scalar quantity proportional to $E_i^{*}E_jE_kE_l^{*}$, we first note that in our case of degenerate 2PA with the same linear polarization, the two absorbed photons are indistinguishable, allowing us to rearrange the quartic term into a pair of quadratic electric field products, $E_i^{*}E_j^{*}$ and $E_kE_l$.
+This contraction reduces the fourth-rank tensor $\chi^{(3)}_{ijkl}$ to a complex scalar quantity that depends explicitly on the optical geometry $(\theta,\phi,\delta)$.
+This $E^4$ scaling is consistent with both quantum-mechanical calculations of 2PA matrix elements~\cite{Nascimento1983Polarization} and macroscopic susceptibility analyses~\cite{Dvorak1994Measurement,Hutchings1994Polarization}.
+The measured 2PPL intensity is assumed to be proportional to the absorbed two-photon energy and unpolarized due to inelastic scattering before emission, giving

+Under degenerate excitation with linear polarization, the relevant quantity in Eq.~(\ref{eq:chieff_def}) is the quartic field product $E_iE_jE_kE_l$.
+Because the two absorbed photons are indistinguishable, the indices associated with the input fields $(j,k,l)$ enter symmetrically.
 We therefore group the quadratic field products into a six-component vector,

 so that the 2PA signal may be written compactly as a quadratic form